Nikpatel30/AI_ALGO_Final_Project/Data Acquisition & Understanding/README.md

-All data files would be store here. ipynb file contain EDA for the data.
+All data files would be store here.
+ .ipynb file contain EDA for the data.